 5. Connect to a Local Tour Guide

 Throughout the entire (394 km x 144 km) island of Taiwan there are both “must see” things to do along with countless hidden gems that only locals and longstanding expats know about.
 Trying to fit in all the ones that are appropriate to your personality and passions can feel like a daunting task, and you could end up spending way too much time researching what’s most relevant to you, where to find it, and how to get there and back without hiccups.
 Without a doubt the best way to customize your experience, and to make sure that you return home without regrets over places unseen and mysteries uncovered, is to use a local guide.
 This is what Loci Amica is for, as we connect international travelers like yourself and connect you to local guides.
 Our platform’s guides will help you customize the ultimate Taiwan experience/s.
-Download the app to get started!
+Book the tour to get started!